monodox/fibo-orchestra/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing security@fibo-orchestra.com or opening a private security advisory on GitHub.
+If you discover a security vulnerability, please open a private security advisory on GitHub or contact the repository maintainers.

 **Please do not report security vulnerabilities through public GitHub issues.**